adalkiran/llama-nuts-and-bolts/README.md

 ### Downloading the Official Model Files

-LLaMa model weights files can be found in several formats on the Internet.
+Llama model weights files can be found in several formats on the Internet.
 Meta's official format, HuggingFace format, GGUF format, etc...
 But our project uses only the official format.

->Note: [Download chapter of original LLaMa repository](https://github.com/facebookresearch/llama?tab=readme-ov-file#download) and this [How to Install Llama 2 Locally](https://medium.com/@tushitdavergtu/how-to-install-llama-2-locally-d3e3c6c8eb4c) article may help you too.
+>Note: [Download chapter of original Llama 3.1 package repository](https://github.com/meta-llama/llama-models?tab=readme-ov-file#download) and this [How to Install Llama 2 Locally](https://medium.com/@tushitdavergtu/how-to-install-llama-2-locally-d3e3c6c8eb4c) article (disclaimer: there are some differences between this article and Llama 3.1) may help you too.

 <details>
   <summary><b>Click to expand the details of downloading instructions</b></summary>

 * Request access from Meta Website [https://llama.meta.com/llama-downloads/](https://llama.meta.com/llama-downloads/) by filling the form.
-The email address must be valid and it's enough to mark "Llama 2 & Llama Chat" checkbox in the model list,
+The email address must be valid and it's enough to mark "Llama 3.1" checkbox in the model list,
 * You will receive an email from Meta including the instructions for downloading the files,
-* Download the [download.sh](https://github.com/facebookresearch/llama/blob/main/download.sh) file from the official LLaMa repository,
+* Download the [download.sh](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/download.sh) file from the official Llama repository,
 * Create a parent directory, and copy the ```download.sh``` script there:

     ```sh